TOBY19k/Seal-Os-Boot-Animation-Installer/README.md

 # Seal-Os-Boot-Animation-Installer-
 A zip that installs Seal Os boot animation on the s7.
-It Is only compatible with lineage os.
+Tested compatible with lineage Os & Pixel Experience.
 Credits to
 @TOBY19k ( I Made this)
 @BlassGO ( creator of dynamic installer )